If only I’d made just five mistakes. To recap: #1 I Subbed Before I Was Ready, #2 I Gave My Work Away, #3 I Wrote The Book They Wanted

 Acorns

 I’ve been taking my sweet time to reveal my five mistakes.
-It was almost a year ago that I conceived of the series, but this kind of confessional is both good and bad for me: good because I store mistakes like a hibernating squirrel, bad because this kind of writing makes me feel like I’ve locked myself out of the house and realised I’m not wearing any clothes.
+It was almost a year ago that I conceived of the series, but this kind of confessional is both good and bad for me: good because I store mistakes like a hibernating squirrel, bad because this kind of writing makes me feel like I’ve locked myself out of the house in my underwear.

 I want this series to be complete by the end of the year.
 I’m a big New Year New Me person — hell, I’m a big New Morning New Me person, New Coat New Me, New Brand of Herbal Tea New Me, I’m incorrigible.
 The list of five has sat with me for months and creatively it’s time to chop-chop.
 I can always jimmy a window and climb back in.